MarcStdt/coding-challenge/README.md

 `npm run prettier`

 ## Improvement suggestions
-* There could be a penalty to start the request or something similar, when typing in the search field, so that there are not so much request fired while typing (this problem of cause only exists in the serverside search).
+* There could be a penalty to start the request or something similar, when typing in the search field, so that there are not so much request fired while typing (this problem of cause only exists in the server-side search).
 * There could be better doc blocks for components / functions with parameter descriptions etc.
 * The design is surely not the best.
 More work could be done there (including responsiveness).
 * The `utils.ts` is present in the server and the client workspace.
 Both are pretty similar.
 It would be possible to create a libs-workspace or something like that, to eliminate nearly duplicate code.